RainbowMarks/rainbowmarks.github.io/_posts/2023-08-17-add-a-mr340-watermark-to-your-photos.md

 featured: false
 includegallery: false
 ---
-## PhotoMark.co will go into hybernation on 9/30/2023.
-Get your MR340 photos with the logo before then!
+## PhotoMark.co has gone into hybernation as of 9/30/2023.
+It may be revived again in the future.

 A few weeks before the 2023 MR340 I posted in the Facebook group asking if people wanted the MR340 logo overlaid on the photos from the event.
 The response was mixed, probably around 50/50, with some people wanting it, and others preferring not to have it.